The-Wishlist-Co/docs/quotesvcApi.md

 ## Update a Quote

-Updates Quote data set in the TWC system.
+Updates an existing Quote data set in the TWC platform.

 Endpoint: ```/api/v1/quote```